Online issues and worries: sharing nudes

 Threats and blackmail

 Someone who has your nude could use this against you in the future.
 They could threaten to send your picture to others if you don't do what they ask or pressure you into doing something you don't want to.
+This is also known as sextortion.

 Sending a nude to someone without their consent can make them feel awkward or uncomfortable.
 You should never send a naked picture or video to someone without asking them first.
 Remember, it's against the law to share sexual images of anybody under 18 (even if it's you).